 Send Catalog Message

 Enables you to send a message from the Message Catalog.
-Catalog messages are configured outside of assistants and can be maintained by less technical users.
+Catalog messages are configured outside of AI Agents and can be maintained by less technical users.
 They are useful for static messaging content (w/ Variable Support) such as legalese or seasonal promotion content.

 Start Typing Indicator

-Starts the typing indicator on messaging platforms that support it, such as Apple Messages for Business, Facebook etc. Showing a typing indicator is always a good idea to provide a more naturally feeling conversation, especially if your assistant has any latency due to chained LLM calls.
+Starts the typing indicator on messaging platforms that support it, such as Apple Messages for Business, Facebook etc..
+Showing a typing indicator is always a good idea to provide a more natural feeling conversation, especially if your AI Agent has any latency due to chained LLM calls.

-Customer Assistants have Special Events that can interrupt the assistant's normal flow.
-These are essentially events/triggers that can occur anywhere in assistant's flow and have a special global handler to deal with them.
+AI Agents have Special Events that can interrupt the normal flow.
+These are essentially events/triggers that can occur anywhere in an AI Agent's flow and have a special global handler to deal with them.